San Diego State Aztecs men's basketball: NCAA Division I tournament results

-The Aztecs have appeared in the NCAA Division I tournament 15 times, with a combined record of 8–14.
-They have reached the Sweet Sixteen three times, in 2011, 2014, and 2023.
-Additionally, at 30-2 and ranked in the Top 10 they were considered a virtual lock for the 2020 NCAA Tournament, which was canceled due to the coronavirus pandemic.
+The Aztecs have appeared in the NCAA Division I tournament 17 times, with a combined record of 13–17.
+They have reached the Sweet Sixteen four times, in 2011, 2014, 2023, and 2024; in 2023 they reached the Elite Eight, the Final Four, and the National Championship, all for the first time.
+Additionally, at 30–2 and ranked in the Top 10 they were considered a virtual lock for the 2020 NCAA Tournament, which was canceled due to the coronavirus pandemic.

 NCAA Tournament seeding history

-The NCAA began seeding the tournament with the 1979 edition.
+The NCAA began seeding the tournament with the 1978 edition with the present seeding format beginning the following year.

 NIT results

 The Aztecs have appeared in the National Invitation Tournament (NIT) six times, with a combined record of 8–6.

 NCAA Division II tournament results

 The Aztecs appeared in the NCAA Division II tournament three times, with a combined record of 5–3.

 NAIA tournament results

 The Aztecs have appeared in the NAIA tournament five times.
 Their combined record is 15–4.
 They were NAIA national champions in 1941.